 As the COPD progresses, the discharge can thicken up and turn yellow.
 Lumps of thick mucus are coughed up.
 There are also physiological signs as the horse struggles to breathe.
 Breathing can be faster or deeper than is usual.

 Abdomen muscles become overdeveloped and the horses rear end moves in sympathy with breathing.

-NAF Respirator is a very popular supplement for a reason.
+NAF Respirator is a very popular supplement for managing COPD in horses.

 Combined with pollen issues, this can have a significant impact on respiratory health.

 Start with essential good practice:

 Proper stable management and husbandry are critical.
 Think about the overall environment for your horse.
 In scientific tests, Vandenput found that careful environmental control made a difference in just 6 weeks.

 - Hay quality.
 Hay can be soaked if dusty, but note that this can leach away some of the hays goodness (a technique sometimes used for lamanitics)